nikopolidi/angular-sails-rest/README.md

 Installation
 -------------
-To execute all unit tests, use:
+to install using bower:

    bower install angular-sails-rest --save

 ## Initialization